 - Lard or butter

 - Salt and black pepper

 - Preheat oven as hot as it will go, hopefully 500°F or even hotter.
-Take the snipe out of the fridge and smear them all over with lard or butter.
+Do this for a solid 30 minutes.
+Meanwhile, take the snipe out of the fridge and smear them all over with lard or butter.
 Sprinkle salt inside the cavity and all over the birds.
 Let rest while the oven heats up.

-- Arrange the snipe in an oven-proof pan — cast iron is perfect — with a few tablespoons of water in it.
+- Arrange the snipe in an ovenproof pan -- cast iron is perfect -- with a few tablespoons of water in it.
 You want just a little water in the pan, not enough to cover the bottom.
 This helps keep the snipe moist.
 Roast in the oven for 5 minutes.
 Take the birds out and baste them with more butter, lard or olive oil.
-Roast for 3-7 minutes more, depending on how you like your snipe.
+Roast for 3 to 7 minutes more, depending on how you like your snipe.
 I like mine medium, so I go for a total of 10 minutes in the oven.

-- Take the snipe out of the oven and move them to a cutting board.
+- Remove the snipe from the oven and set them on a cutting board.
 Let them rest uncovered for 5 minutes before serving.
 Sprinkle some good vinegar and black pepper on the snipe right before serving.
+Eat with your fingers.